telerik/blazor-docs/_contentTemplates/common/get-started.md

 #add-nuget-feed
 ### Add the Telerik NuGet Feed to Visual Studio

-One of the distribution options for Telerik UI for Blazor is a private NuGet feed.
+The recommended distribution method for the Telerik UI for Blazor packages is the private Telerik NuGet feed.

 @[template](/_contentTemplates/common/get-started.md#start-trial)